Harajuku Lovers Live: Critical reception

 Chart Attack reviewer Jodi Goulart gave Harajuku Lovers Live two out of five stars, criticising the DVD for being "no frills" and an "essentially word-for-word, dance-move-for-dance-move" copy of a performance fans saw a year earlier.
 Goulart comments that "concert experience doesn't translate well", notes the long gaps for costume changes and calls the extra features "boring".
 Shawn Revelle, in the Mid-Atlantic Edition of EXP magazine, gave Harajuku Lovers Live four stars, describing the DVD as "spectacular" and Stefani's performance as "energetic".
-He complimented the performances of "Rich Girl", "Long Way to Go" and "Hollaback Girl", calling them "steller" and the "highlights" of the DVD.
+He complimented the performances of "Rich Girl", "Long Way to Go" and "Hollaback Girl", calling them "stellar" and the "highlights" of the DVD.

 Manchester Evening News reviewer Glenn Meads gave the DVD three out of five stars and compared Stefani to Madonna.
 Meads described the show as "stunning" and "polished to perfection", praising Stefani for "[involving] the audience on every level" and "[bringing] an assertiveness back to pop music".
 He compliments the performances of the songs "What You Waiting For?", "Crash", "Hollaback Girl" and "The Real Thing", calling the former the "strongest" of all the songs and its performance "infectious".
 However, he criticised Stefani's wide variety of musical styles and the long gaps between songs needed for costume changes.
 DJ Pusspuss Benji of the San Francisco Bay Times reviewed the DVD, calling it a "wet-dream to any Gwen fan" and describing Stefani as "a fashion icon, a blond threat and visionary artist" and her music as "delicious dance" and full of "pop insta-classics".